sezaidoruksoyata/religious-environmental-mobilization-abm/README.md

 ## How to run the model

-1. Open the NetLogo model file in the `model` folder.
+1. Open the NetLogo Model file in the `Model` folder.
 2. Open BehaviorSpace in NetLogo.
 3. Run the `main_scenarios` experiment to reproduce the main scenario results.
 4. Run the `threshold_sensitivity` experiment to reproduce the threshold sensitivity results.
-5. Compare the exported outputs with the files in the `data` folder.
+5. Compare the exported outputs with the files in the `Data` folder.

 ## Supplementary material

-The `supplement` folder contains the ODD protocol and model documentation.
+The `Supplement` folder contains the ODD protocol and model documentation.

 ## Citation